frankdwhitworth/cFE/docs/cFE Application Developers Guide.md

 ### 4.2.1 cFS Application Template

 Applications designed to interface with the cFE should follow standard templates.
-Reference sample_app on Github for “live” example.
+Reference blinker_app on Github for “live” example.

 __File Organization and Directory Structure__